AndroidSteve/Rubik-Cube-Wizard/Rubik Solver/README.txt

 To Do:

-  o  Move to GLES 2.0
-     - Consolidate shader programs. o  Improve frame rate, possible turn on OpenCL flag to OpenCV technology. o  Time and CPU measurements.
+  o  GLES 2.0 - How to get Z-axis buffering working? o  Improve frame rate, possible turn on OpenCL flag to OpenCV technology. o  Time and CPU measurements.
 Possible use of DDMS o  Refactor and clean up state machines.